Updated

 These Parmesan crusted tilapia filets are so simple but still flavorful, and they make a great main dish if you want a healthy dinner.
 I like to garnish tilapia with diced green onion and lemon slices to finish off the flavor nicely.

-Serve it over a bed of salad greens (pictured) or with a side of white rice, Parmesan polenta, or Parmesan roasted potatoes.
-This lemon Parmesan roasted broccoli complements the flavor perfectly.
+Serve it over a bed of salad greens or with a side of simple white rice, cheesy Parmesan polenta, or a batch of Parmesan roasted potatoes.
+This colorful lemon Parmesan roasted broccoli also complements the flavor perfectly.

 This is one of the best and easiest recipes I have made.
 The family loved it, including the 6 & 7 year old grandchildren.
 I’ve made it several times and it is always a hit.
 I just saw the post about it being coated on one or both sides and read it’s only one.
 Ha ha, I’ve been doing both all along.
 Maybe that’s why it’s so amazing as well!